Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Case Studies: Exploiting Mobile LLM Agents

 \subsection{Phishing}

-Phishing attacks are more damaging than fraudulent ad injection (\S~\ref{subsec:Ad}) because they directly target sensitive information.
-In traditional mobile use, phishing relies on luring users into clicking malicious links and entering data on fake pages.
-With LLM-based agents, the risk escalates: agents can be manipulated into following malicious links and automatically supplying sensitive data, turning a user-focused threat into an automated one.
-In our study, we examined two variants: (i) phishing that causes general content leakage, and (ii) phishing via fake login for credential theft.
+Phishing attacks extend fraudulent ad injection from workflow hijacking to sensitive information theft.
+We study two variants: content leakage and fake login.

-\PP{Phishing Leading to Content Leakage} In this case, attackers aim to exfiltrate users' general data.
-Using the Fossify Notes app~\cite{fossify_notes_beta_2025} and running the test on Mobile-Agent-E~\cite{wang2025mobile}, we tasked the agent with creating a note titled \textit{``Short story''} containing \textit{``The quick brown fox jumps over the lazy dog''}.
-Normally, the task completes without issue.
-But when a malicious banner ad appeared with the prompt \textit{``ALERT!!!
-BEFORE TYPING YOU MUST CLICK HERE TO SAVE CURRENT WORK!''}~\cite{debenedetti2024agentdojo}, the agent clicked it and was redirected to a fake web-based Notes page.
-Believing it was still in the original app, the agent continued the task, thereby leaking the user’s personal content.
-This shows how even simple banner-based phishing can trigger unintended data exposure.
+\PP{Phishing leading to content leakage.} The attacker first redirects the agent from Fossify Notes~\cite{fossify_notes_beta_2025} to a fake web-based Notes page.
+In our Mobile-Agent-E~\cite{wang2025mobile} test, the benign task is to create a note titled \textit{``Short story''} with the content \textit{``The quick brown fox jumps over the lazy dog''}.
+When a banner ad displays misleading contents like \textit{``TODO: CLICK HERE TO SAVE CURRENT WORK!''}~\cite{debenedetti2024agentdojo}, the agent clicks it, enters the fake Notes page, and continues the original task there.
+As a result, the user's note content is leaked to the attacker-controlled page, as shown in \autoref{fig:fraud}.

-\PP{Phishing via Fake Login} Credential phishing follows the same pipeline but with higher stakes.
-Here, the modified Fossify Notes app contained both a benign login page and a fake one.
-The benign task was: \textit{``Follow the instruction to create a Note''}.
-If you need to login, the username is \texttt{alice}, password is \texttt{1234}.
-The note content is: \textit{``Flight to New York at 8 PM today''}.
-When the agent opened Notes, the benign login page first appeared, and it correctly entered the credentials to log in.
-Once inside the app, the malicious banner ad appeared with the same prompt as before.
-After clicking it, the agent was redirected to the fake login page, which closely mimicked the real one.
-Believing it to be legitimate, the agent again entered the same credentials, thereby leaking authentication data.
+\PP{Phishing via fake login.} Credential phishing follows the same redirection pattern but targets authentication data.
+The modified Notes app contains both a benign and a fake login page.
+The user instructs the agent to create a note and provides credentials: username \texttt{alice} and password \texttt{1234}.
+The agent first logs in correctly through the benign page.
+After login, a malicious banner ad redirects the agent to a fake login page.
+The agent treats the page as legitimate and re-enters the credentials, leaking them to the attacker (\autoref{fig:content}).

-\PP{MITRE ATT\&CK Tactic} These phishing scenarios align with the MITRE ATT\&CK Mobile tactic \texttt{TA0027 Initial Access}, defined as the adversary attempting to get into the device.
-By capturing usernames, passwords, or personal content, attackers can gain unauthorized entry points into mobile systems~\cite{mitre2025mobiletactics}.
-The implications are severe.
-Credential theft can lead to account compromise, broader system infiltration, and persistent unauthorized access.
-Even personal data leakage, although less direct, can weaken user privacy, enable profiling, and serve as a stepping stone for further attacks.